History

 In 1990 the observatory was connected to the internet.

-In 1992 cooperation with the Bundesamt Landestopographie (swisstopo) was intensified, swisstopo also participate in the laser observations at Zimmerwald.
+In 1992 cooperation with the Bundesamt Landestopographie (swisstopo) was intensified, swisstopo also contribute to the laser observations at Zimmerwald.

 Since 1995 the Geodesy and Geodynamics Laboratory (GGL) of ETH Zurich has been involved in the construction and operation of a gravimeter station at the Zimmerwald Observatory.